Safety & Training

 For Families & Young Riders

 All riders under the age of 18 must have a waiver signed by their parents.
 This will happen automatically if a parent registers a minor online.
 Print waivers will be available on site for parents who register their children the day of the event.
-If you need a digital copy of the waiver form in advance of the event, please email email@example.com.
+If you need a digital copy of the waiver form in advance of the event, click here, and email email@example.com if you have questions about riding with minors.
 Any rider under the age of 18 who does not have a signed parent waiver will not be able to ride.

 Riders must be 14 years or older to participate in the 20-, 40- and 60-mile rides.
 This is a challenging ride, and all riders should be physically prepared.